tiagorlampert/CHAOS/README.md

 > All the letters obtained using the keylogger are uppercase letters.
 It is a known issue, in case anyone knows how to fix the Keylogger function using golang, please contact me or open an issue.

 > #### Why are necessary get and install external libraries?
-> To implement the screenshot function i used a third-party library, you can check it in https://github.com/kbinani/screenshot.
+> To implement the screenshot function i used a third-party library, you can check it in https://github.com/kbinani/screenshot and https://github.com/lxn/win.
 You must download and install it to generate the payload.

 ## Contact
 :email: **tiagorlampert@gmail.com**